Doubling farmers income biggest priority of Modi govt: Amit Shah | Headlines

 His remarks came amid the continuing agitation byfarmers, especially from Punjab and Haryana, on the borders ofDelhi, demanding the repeal of the three laws.

-Farmers were not compelled anymore to sell their produceat one place and can get access to global and Indian marketsfor their crops, he added.
+Farmers were not compelled anymore to sell their produceat one place and can get access to global and Indian marketsof choice for their crops, the Home Minister added.

 ''You made Modi the Prime Minister and on August 5, 2019 heended Article 370 and Article 35A from Kashmir and connectedit with India permanently.
 Today elections have also happenedthere peacefully without shedding even a drop of blood andKashmir has become ours permanently,'' he added.